WALK-fr/kuzzle-walk/README.md

 Then just visit [http://localhost:3000](http://localhost:3000)

-## Code structure
+## Angular 2 Style Guide

-The root code folder that will be developed is defined in app folder.
+The root code folder is located in the `app` folder.

+Then follow the most you can this convention of programming : https://github.com/mgechev/angular2-style-guide